rmnavr/wy/README.md

 ## Syntax for one-liners

-Wy has following main symbols for writing one-liners (from highest priority to lowest):
+Wy has following main symbols for writing one-liners (from highest precedence to lowest):
-* `:` at the start of the line — smarker, highest level wrapper
+* `:` at the start of the line (smarker) — highest level wrapper
 * `<$` — reverse applicator
 * `$` — applicator
 * `,` — joiner
-* `:` at mid of the line — mmarker, one line wrapper
+* `:` at mid of the line (mmarker) — one line wrapper

 Other important symbols are:
 * `::` — literal `)(`
 * `\` — continuator

 Realistically, there are just several readable one-liners patterns (that will be summarized in chapter's end).
-Still, one-liners have strict rules of interaction, which are good to know as a whole.
+Still, one-liners have strict rules of interaction, which are good to know as a whole system.

 Code examples in this chapter in most cases are not very meaningfull, still their aim is mostly to demonstrate how wy2hy will treat one-liners.
+Pay attention to precedence order of symbols in the examples.

 <!-- ■ General ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{2 -->